TheLinuxEXP/TheLinuxEXP.github.io/_posts/2023-02-07-Why-you-need-a-nas.md

 <figcaption>My laptop, and my desktop are now backed up to my NAS</figcaption>
 </figure>

-Next is Backups!.
+Next, let's talk Backups!
 Yeah, backups ARE cool, I swear.
-Yiu need them.
+You need them.
 A good backup strategy is to have a local copy of your files on your computer, then a backup of that at home, and another backup of that outside of your home.
 Backup solutions are a dime a dozen, and you can just automate that with Synology Drive, or any other backup app for any other NAS.

 For example, I could backup the content of cloud storage accounts, like Google Workspace, or Microsoft 365, although since a NAS can replace all of these cloud storage solutions, that's not something I consider super useful for me personally.